ic-labs/django-icekit/docs/topics/workflow.md

 A workflow step captures the current status of items within a workflow.
 Status information includes:

- * a brief description of the status, such as "Pending Review" or "Approved"
+ * a brief description of the status, such as "Ready to review" or "Approved"
  * an optional user assignment, if a particular individual is responsible for progressing the item through to the next step in the workflow.

-An item will generally have only a single workflow step assigned as it moves through a workflow process, such as from "Pending Review" to "Approved".
+An item will generally have only a single workflow step assigned as it moves through a workflow process, such as from "Ready to review" to "Approved".
 However it is also possible to relate many workflow steps to an item to handle branching workflows if necessary.